Aalaap: Development

 Aalaap is a Bollywood film produced under the banner of Shri Shankaracharya Arts Pvt.
 Ltd., Mumbai.
 The film which is based on youth and music has the potential to spread youth awareness across all corners of the nation.
 It has been jointly produced by renowned educationalists of Chhattisgarh Mr. Nishant Tripathi and Late Mr. Abhishek Mishra from SSCET group.

 Casting

-Raghubir Yadav, Ruhi Chaturvedi Vijay Raaz, Rrishna Srivastava and Onkar Das Manikpuri were roped in initially.
+Raghubir Yadav, Ruhi Chaturvedi Vijay Raaz, Krishna Srivastava and Onkar Das Manikpuri were roped in initially.
 Manish Manikpuri cites that "casting is one of the film's strengths".
 Amit Purohit, Pitobash Tripathy, Harsh Rajput and Aabid Shamim, Mohan lal sagar play the lead roles.
 Miss Sri Lanka 2009, Gamya Wijayadasa is making her Bollywood debut with an item song called "Chadti Jawaani Mazedaar".

 Filming

 Aalaap has got a specific significance as it portrays the youth in the background of Chhattisgarh.
 It has been produced and directed by the people of Chhattisgarh's origin and major part of the shooting has been done in the Chhattisgarh state itself.